 No new spike after 12 months

 A well-cared-for Phalaenopsis will flower once or twice a year for many years – the complete opposite of the disposable plant many people treat it as after its first flowering ends.
-Water only when roots are grey, give it good indirect light and a cool autumn and it rewards you reliably.
+Water only when the roots turn grey, give it good indirect light year-round, provide a cool autumn period and it will reward you reliably season after season.

 Amazon Orchid care essentials – UK picks